-5.1.17 LOCAL MUNICIPALITIES PROJECTS AND PROGRAMMES
+5.1.16 LOCAL MUNICIPALITIES PROJECTS AND PROGRAMMES

-The following table presents the capital projects for the family of municipalities for 2022/2023 and beyond.
+The following table presents the capital projects for the family of municipalities.
 It is imperative to mentioned that the below projects emanated from the discussions we had with the local municipalities in ensuring the alignment.